jonathf/chaospy/doc/distributions/multivariate.rst

-There are three ways to create a multivariate probability distribution in ``chaospy``: Using the joint constructor :func:`~chaospy.distributions.operators.joint.J`, the identical independent distribution
-constructor: :func:`~chaospy.distribution.operators.iid.Iid`, and to one of the pre-constructed multivariate distribution defined in :ref:`listdistributions`.
+There are three ways to create a multivariate probability distribution in ``chaospy``: Using the joint constructor :class:`~chaospy.distributions.operators.joint.J`, the identical independent distribution constructor: :class:`~chaospy.distributions.operators.iid.Iid`, and to one of the pre-constructed multivariate distribution defined in :ref:`listdistributions`.

 Joint operator ``J``
 ~~~~~~~~~~~~~~~~~~~~